Blog

 5. Select Polish and save your changes.

-This change affects the entire Office Online interface—Word, Excel, PowerPoint, and Outlook.
+This change applies to the entire Office Online interface—Word, Excel, PowerPoint, and Outlook.

-It is worth knowing that most Microsoft Office licenses (e.g., Office 365, Microsoft 365, Office 2021) allow you to install and use different language versions within a single subscription.
-This means that you can switch between languages without having to purchase a separate license.
+It’s worth noting that most Microsoft Office licenses (such as Office 365, Microsoft 365, and Office 2021) allow you to install and use different language versions under a single subscription.
+This means you can switch between languages without having to purchase a separate license.

 1. I don't see Polish on the list of languages.
 What should I do?

-It is possible that the language pack has not yet been installed.
+The language pack may not have been installed yet.
 Download it from the Microsoft website:

 https://support.microsoft.com/pl-pl/office/